2sharjain/cs6450-PA1/readme.md

 ## 1. Results

-With our implementation we get the best throughput of 5762763 op/s (~5.7M) with a batch size of 512.
-The following graph highlights the trend in the throughput varying with the batch size
+With our implementation, we achieve the best throughput of **5,762,763 op/s (~5.7M)** with a batch size of **512**.
+The graph below highlights the trend in throughput as the batch size varies:

 ![Throughput vs Batch Size](Figure_1.png)